gsambrotta/elliotconceptagency/README.md

 ```

 Or build and host locally for local development

 ```
 npx eleventy --serve
 ```

 Or build automatically when a template changes:

 ```
 npx eleventy --watch
 ```

 Or in debug mode:

 ```
 DEBUG=* npx eleventy
 ```

 ### Implementation Notes

-* `about/index.md` shows how to add a content page.
-* `posts/` has the blog posts but really they can live in any directory.
-They need only the `post` tag to be added to this collection.
-* Add the `nav` tag to add a template to the top level site navigation.
-For example, this is in use on `index.njk` and `about/index.md`.
+- Data:
+  - global data are: `_data/metadata.json`, `_data/people.json`, `_data/services.json`
+  - projects are saved as collection.
+- How a collection works?
+  In 11ty a collection is specify by a tags.
+  In `projects/projects.json` tags is defined as `projects`
+  Each markdown file in the projects folder is a projects and will be display as separate page under `projects/the-markdown-file-name` url.
+- We uses three layouts:
+  - `_includes/layouts/base.njk`: the top level HTML structure
+  - `_includes/layouts/home.njk`: the home page template (wrapped into `base.njk`)
+  - `_includes/layouts/projects.njk`: the projects template (wrapped into `base.njk`)
+- And some reusable components:
+  - `_includes/projectslist.njk`: display a list of all the projects.
+Used on `index.njk`
+  - `_includes/serviceslist.njk`: display a list of our services.
+Used on `index.njk`
+  - `_includes/peoplelist.njk`: display a list of the team members.
+Used on `index.njk`
+  - `_includes/form.njk`: Contact form.
+Used on `index.njk`
-* Content can be any template format (blog posts needn’t be markdown, for example).
-Configure your supported templates in `.eleventy.js` -> `templateFormats`.
+- Content can be any template format (projects needn’t be markdown, for example).
+Configuration file for supported templates is in `.eleventy.js` -> `templateFormats`.
-	* Because `css` and `png` are listed in `templateFormats` but are not supported template types, any files with these extensions will be copied without modification to the output (while keeping the same directory structure).
+  - Because `assets` are listed in `templateFormats` but are not supported template types, any files with these extensions will be copied without modification to the output (while keeping the same directory structure).
-* The blog post feed template is in `feed/feed.njk`.
+- The project feed template is in `feed/feed.njk`.
 This is also a good example of using a global data files in that it uses `_data/metadata.json`.
-* This example uses three layouts:
-  * `_includes/layouts/base.njk`: the top level HTML structure
-  * `_includes/layouts/home.njk`: the home page template (wrapped into `base.njk`)
-  * `_includes/layouts/post.njk`: the blog post template (wrapped into `base.njk`)
-* `_includes/postlist.njk` is a Nunjucks include and is a reusable component used to display a list of all the posts. `index.njk` has an example of how to use it.